-- Wash hands before food preparation. - Cleaning food preparation area before, during and after use. - Using colour-coded chopping boards in order to prevent cross contamination of raw food.
+- Wash hands before food preparation. - Cleaning food preparation area before, during and after use. - Using colour-coded chopping boards to prevent cross contamination of raw food. - Ensuring that individuals preparing food know, follow, and adhere to the appropriate hygiene procedures.
+This includes:

-- Ensuring that individuals preparing food know, follow and adhere to the appropriate hygiene procedures.
-This includes: - Washing their hands - Keeping their personal hygiene at a high level.
-For example, tying their hair back or keeping it under a net - Not wearing jewellery (wedding band excluded) - Covering cuts with a blue bandaid and gloves and - Avoiding the contamination of one work area to another by using colour-coded wash cloths and having specific cleaning implements (for example gloves and scourers) for a specific area. - Avoiding the contamination of one work area to another by using the colour-coded wash cloths system and restricting the movement of contaminated items (such as gloves and cleaning implements) from one area to another. - Clean children's dining tables with soap and water and dry before serving food and after meal times. - Ensuring food is always served in a hygienic way using tongs and gloves. - Each child will be provided with their own clean drinking and eating utensils at each mealtime.
+- Washing their hands - Keeping their personal hygiene at a high level.
+For example, tying their hair back or keeping it under a net. - Not wearing jewellery (wedding band excluded) - Covering cuts with a blue bandaid and gloves and - Avoiding the contamination of one work area to another by using colour-coded wash cloths and having specific cleaning implements (for example dish brush and scourers) for a specific area. - Avoiding the contamination of one work area to another by using the colour-coded wash cloths system and restricting the movement of contaminated items (such as gloves and cleaning implements) from one area to another. - Clean children's dining tables with germ guard/ cleaning product and dry before serving food and after mealtimes. - Ensuring food is always served in a hygienic way using tongs. - Each child will be provided with their own clean eating utensils at each mealtime.
 These utensils will be washed after each use.
-Educators will actively encourage and monitor children so they do not to use drinking or eating utensils which have been used by another child or dropped on the floor. - Providing families with current and relevant information about food preparation and hygiene. - Showing and discussing with children the need for food hygiene in both planned and spontaneous experiences.
+Educators will actively encourage and monitor children, so they do not to use eating utensils which have been used by another child or dropped on the floor. - Providing families with current and relevant information about food preparation and hygiene. - Showing and discussing with children the need for food hygiene in both planned and spontaneous experiences.